-The easiest way to protect your enamel is by brushing and flossing your teeth as well as maintaining a healthy diet.
-Knowing what foods to avoid and what foods are good for your teeth can help combat the loss of tooth enamel.
+The easiest way to protect your enamel is by brushing with fluoride toothpaste and flossing your teeth.
+Maintaining a healthy diet will also help.
+Knowing what foods to avoid and which foods are good for your teeth can help combat the loss of tooth enamel.

-Sweets are a given when talking about food that is bad for your teeth.
+When talking about food that is bad for your teeth, sweets and sugary foods are given.
 Bacteria in your teeth use sugars to create acids that wear away at your enamel.
-Soda can be extremely damaging if not consumed in moderation because of its high sugar content.
+Soda can be highly damaging if not consumed in moderation because of its high sugar content.
 Sour gummy candies are especially harmful because they are acidic and stick to your teeth.

 Acidic foods and drinks like tomatoes, citric fruits and fruit juice, pickles, alcohol, and coffee are also damaging.
 Alcohol and coffee are not only acidic; they dry out your mouth as well.
 Without enough saliva, germs can grow in our mouths and lead to tooth decay and gum disease.

 Also, be careful with carbonated beverages.
 They don’t all have the same effect on tooth enamel.
 Carbonated beverages, such as soft drinks, carbonated juice drinks, and tonic water, include acids that can weaken tooth enamel.
 Even sugar-free soft drinks contain acids, so they are not a healthy alternative for your teeth.
 However, plain carbonated water without citric acid or sugar added does not cause tooth decay.